Composition of Mars: Evidence for ancient habitability

 In March 2013, NASA reported Curiosity found evidence that geochemical conditions in Gale Crater were once suitable for microbial life after analyzing the first drilled sample of Martian rock, "John Klein" rock at Yellowknife Bay in Gale Crater.
 The rover detected water, carbon dioxide, oxygen, sulfur dioxide and hydrogen sulfide.
 Chloromethane and dichloromethane were also detected.
 Related tests found results consistent with the presence of smectite clay minerals.

 Detection of organics

 On 16 December 2014, NASA reported the Curiosity rover detected a "tenfold spike", likely localized, in the amount of methane in the Martian atmosphere.
 Sample measurements taken "a dozen times over 20 months" showed increases in late 2013 and early 2014, averaging "7 parts of methane per billion in the atmosphere."
 Before and after that, readings averaged around one-tenth that level.

 In addition, high levels of organic chemicals, particularly chlorobenzene, were detected in powder drilled from one of the rocks, named "Cumberland", analyzed by the Curiosity rover.

+Sulfur

+In 2024, Curiosity discovered a rock containing abundant elemental sulfur.